Plot continents, countries, shorelines, rivers, and borders

 - Set map boundary frame and axes attributes.

 - Set the shade, color, or pattern for lakes and river-lakes [Default is the fill chosen for “wet” areas (-S)].
-Optionally, specify separate fills by prepending l/ for lakes and r/ for river-lakes, repeating the -C option as needed.
+Optionally, specify separate fills by appending +l for lakes or +r for river-lakes, repeating the -C option as needed.

-- Selects the resolution of the data set to use ((f)ull, (h)igh, (i)ntermediate, (l)ow, and (c)rude).
-The resolution drops off by 80% between data sets [Default is l].
+- Select the resolution of the data set to use ((f)ull, (h)igh, (i)ntermediate, (l)ow, and (c)rude).
+The resolution drops off by 80% between data sets.
 Append +f to automatically select a lower resolution should the one requested not be available [abort if not found].
 Alternatively, choose (a)uto to automatically select the best resolution given the chosen map scale.
 [Default is l in classic mode and a in modern mode].

 - Select painting or dumping country polygons from the Digital Chart of the World.
 This is another dataset independent of GSHHG and hence the -A and -D options do not apply.
 Append one or more comma-separated countries using the 2-character ISO 3166-1 alpha-2 convention.
 To select a state of a country (if available), append .state, e.g, US.TX for Texas.
 To specify a whole continent, prepend = to any of the continent codes AF (Africa), AN (Antarctica), AS (Asia), EU (Europe), OC (Oceania), NA (North America), or SA (South America).
 Append +l to just list the countries and their codes [no data extraction or plotting takes place].
 Use +L to see states/territories for Argentina, Australia, Brazil, Canada, and the US.
 Append +ppen to draw polygon outlines [no outline] and +gfill to fill them [no fill].
 One of +p|g must be specified unless -M is in effect, in which case only one -E option can be given.
 Otherwise, you may repeat -E to give different groups of items their own pen/fill settings.
 If neither -J nor -M are set then we just print the -Rwesn string.